Hip-hop turns 50, reinventing itself and swaths of the world along the way

 “I think it’s very special and cool when artists use it to reflect society because it makes it bigger than just them,” Sanchez says.
 “To me, it’s always political, really, no matter what you’re talking about, because hip-hop, in a way, is a form of resistance.”

-Yes, it’s an American creation.
-And yes, it’s still heavily influenced by what’s happening in America.
-But hip-hop has found homes all over the planet, turned to by people in every community under the sun to express what matters to them.

-When hip-hop first started being absorbed outside of the United States, it was often with a mimicking of American styles and messages, says P. Khalil Saucier, who has studied the spread of hip-hop across the countries of Africa.
+When hip-hop first started being absorbed globally, it often mimicked American styles, says P. Khalil Saucier, who has studied its journey across the Africa continent.
+These days, homegrown hip-hop can be found everywhere.

-That’s not the case these days.
-Homegrown hip-hop can be found everywhere, a prime example of the genre’s penchant for staying relevant and vital by being reinvented by the people doing it.

 “The culture as a whole has kind of really rooted itself because it’s been able to now transform itself from simply an importation, if you will, to now really being local in its multiple manifestations, regardless of what country you’re looking at,” says Saucier, a professor of critical Black studies at Bucknell University in Pennsylvania.